PluginTemplates/jsonmessage/README.md

-# BukkitJavaGradle
+# JsonMessage
-Plugin template for Bukkit on Java with Gradle.
+JsonMessage plugin for Bukkit on Java with Gradle.